Jean François Renaudin: Later life

-Renaudin was promoted to rear admiral on 29 August 1794, purportedly a posthumous honour, before being exchanged.
+Renaudin was promoted to counter admiral on 29 August 1794, purportedly a posthumous honour, before being exchanged.
 He was put in command of Jemmapes before obtaining command of the 3rd Squadron of the naval army of the Ocean (the Brest fleet under Admiral Martin), a 6-ship division, on 29 October 1794, with his flag on Jemmapes.
 In late February 1795, Renaudin's division left Brest to reinforce the naval forces of Toulon, where it arrived on 3 April 1795.

 On 24 March 1798, Renaudin was appointed to the 2nd squadron of the Brest fleet, succeeding Admiral Lelarge.
-From 21 March 1799, he commanded the naval forces of Napoli, before moving to Toulon to become the senior officer of the garrison on 25 May 1799, replacing Jean Gaspard Vence who had fallen in disfavour after an altercation with Bruix.
+From 21 March 1799, he commanded the naval forces of Naples, before moving to Toulon to become the senior officer of the garrison on 25 May 1799, replacing Jean Gaspard Vence who had fallen in disfavour after an altercation with Bruix.
 On 23 September 1799, Renaudin became general inspector of oceanic harbours from Cherbourg to Bayonne,.
 He retired on 4 April 1801, and died in Le Gua.